WhatLibrarian/Presentations/PITCHME.md

 ---
 He spoke on the topic of compassion & respect.

 His speech touched my heart.
+These are his slides:

 <iframe src="//www.slideshare.net/slideshow/embed_code/key/JNGvNTGh7uqdTL" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/jessestommel/centering-teaching-the-human-work-of-higher-education" title="Centering Teaching: the Human Work of Higher Education" target="_blank">Centering Teaching: the Human Work of Higher Education</a> </strong> from <strong><a href="https://www.slideshare.net/jessestommel" target="_blank">Jesse Stommel</a></strong> </div>

 ---
-# Concept: Scaffolding
+## Concept: Scaffolding
 ♥ A structure around the outside of a building.
-Start anywhere and end anywhere.
 Infinite points of entry. ♥
 * Not a series of discrete steps that assumes everyone starts and ends up at the same place.
 * Inspired by [freire](https://en.wikipedia.org/wiki/Paulo_Freire#Theoretical_contributions) and his use of long strings of clauses.